xiaoouwang/frenchnlp/README.md

 ### Codes

 `frenchnlp` is licensed under Apache License 2.0.
-You can use HanLP in your commercial products for free.
-We would appreciate it if you add a link to HanLP on your website.
+You can use `frenchnlp` in your commercial products for free.
+We would appreciate it if you add a link to `frenchnlp` on your website.

 ### Models